dakis/grapesjs-mjml/README.md

 # GrapesJS MJML

+> Requires GrapesJS v0.14.62 or higher

 This plugin enables the usage of [MJML](https://mjml.io/) components inside the GrapesJS environment.
-MJML components are rendered in real-time using the official compiler, therefore the result is, almost, the same as using the [MJML Live Editor](https://mjml.io/try-it-live).
+MJML components are rendered in real-time using the official v4 compiler (+ some mocks to make it run in the browser), therefore the result is, almost, the same as using the [MJML Live Editor](https://mjml.io/try-it-live).

 [Demo](http://grapesjs.com/demo-mjml.html)